 You Have Limited Time to Act

-According to Louisiana’s liberative prescription, the statute of limitations for personal injury and wrongful death claims is generally one year from the date of your accident.
+According to La.
+Civ.
+Code Art.
+3492, the statute of limitations for personal injury and wrongful death lawsuits is generally one year from the date of your accident.
 If you do not act within this one-year time frame, you may lose your right to legal action.

-There may be exceptions to this one-year time limit in some cases.
+There may be exceptions to this one-year time limit in some cases, giving you even less time to file.
 Your Monroe motorcycle accident lawyer can advise you on how the statute of limitations pertains to your case.

 Fault in Motorcycle Accidents